-8.1.
+7.1.
 NMEA Protocol (RS-232)

 NMEA protocol is based on the standard protocol family widely used by navigation equipment.
 NMEA protocol is sentence oriented and can send multiple sentences with different information.
 The sentence content is designated by the starting keyword which is different for each sentence type.
 NMEA sentences are terminated with the checksum which makes this protocol extremely reliable.
-NMEA protocol is unidirectional; data is only transmitted from the level meter.
+NMEA protocol is unidirectional; data is only transmitted from the snow level sensor.